-202. One automobile manufacturer participant expressed concern that steering angles under the test procedure not be too large for vehicles that have a large steering gear ratio.
-It argued that the upper limit of an average driver's steering velocity is approximately 1000°/sec; thus, the steering angle is 227° under a Sine with Dwell condition with a frequency of 0.7 Hz.
+200 192.
+One automobile manufacturer participant expressed In the U.S. rulemaking, concern was expressed that steering angles under the test procedure not be too large for vehicles that have a large steering gear ratio.
+It was argued that the upper limit of an average driver's steering velocity is approximately 1000°/sec; thus, the steering angle is 227° under a Sine with Dwell condition with a frequency of 0.7 Hz.
 Similarly, it stated that the steering angle of 270° is equal to the steering velocity of 1188°/sec, a value that exceeds the average driver's steering velocity.

-203. However, studies have shown that human drivers can sustain handwheel rates of up to 1189 degrees per second for 750 milliseconds, a steering rate which corresponds to a steering angle magnitude of approximately 303 degrees.
+201 193.
+However, studies have shown that human drivers can sustain handwheel rates of up to 1189 degrees per second for 750 milliseconds, a steering rate which corresponds to a steering angle magnitude of approximately 303 degrees.
 It is conceded that the method used to determine maximum Sine with Dwell steering angles can produce very large steering angles.
 Of the 62 vehicles used to develop the Sine with Dwell performance criteria, the vehicle requiring the most steering was a 2005 Ford F250.
-This vehicle required a maximum steering angle of 371 degrees (calculated by multiplying the average steering angle capable of producing a lateral acceleration of 0.3g in the Slowly Increasing Steer maneuver times a steering scalar of 6.5).
+This vehicle required a maximum steering angle of 371 degrees (calculated by multiplying the average steering angle capable of producing a lateral acceleration of 0.3g in the Slowly Increasing Steer manoeuvre times a steering scalar of 6.5).
 Use of this steering wheel angle required an effective steering wheel rate of 1454 degrees per second, a magnitude well beyond the steering capability of a human driver.